Frequently Asked Questions (FAQs)

 6. What happens if the action plans are not completed by the target date provided by management?

 Internal Audits performs the initial follow-up reviews approximately 30 days to five months after the completion of an audit.
-Internal Audits is required to advise the President and Audit Committee of the Board of Trustees, via our quarterly follow-up reports, of any areas that have not implemented the agreed upon corrective actions/solutions.
+Internal Audits is required to advise the President and Audit Committee of the Board of Trustees, via our semi-annual follow-up reports, of any areas that have not implemented the agreed upon corrective actions/solutions.
 [Back to top]

 7. Can I ask Internal Audits to educate my department about internal controls without having an audit?